The kidneys, each about the size of a fist, play three major roles:

 After the blood has circulated through the body, it passes into the kidneys.
 The kidneys filter waste products and excess salt and water out of the blood, and pass these out of the body as urine.
 The kidneys also make hormones that control blood pressure, as well as maintain bone metabolism and the production of red blood cells.
 It's a serious problem when the kidneys stop working.
 Waste products that build up in the body cause imbalances in chemicals needed to keep the body functioning smoothly.

-The most common causes of kidney disease include diabetes, high blood pressure, and hardening of the arteries (which damages the blood vessels in the kidney).
+The most common causes of kidney disease include diabetes, high blood pressure, and hardening of the arteries (which damage the blood vessels in the kidney).
 Some kidney diseases are caused by an inflammation of the kidneys, called nephritis.
 This may be due to an infection or to an autoimmune reaction where the body's immune or defence system attacks and damages the kidneys.
 Some kidney diseases, such as polycystic kidney disease are caused by problems with the shape or size of the kidneys (anatomic disorders), while other kidney diseases interfere with the inner workings of the kidneys (metabolic disorders).
 Most metabolic kidney disorders are rare, since they need to be inherited from both parents.

 Other common causes of kidney failure include certain medications that can be toxic to kidney tissue, and blockages of the system that drains the kidneys (which can occur with prostate problems).